sjsaug/money-tracker/README.md

 ### `yarn build`

-Builds the app for production to the `build` folder.\
+- This builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.
-Your app is ready to be deployed!
-- See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+- Your app is ready to be deployed!
+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.